NashidC/MitteAnime/README.md

 ## Description

-# This is a website for anime lovers and people who want to get into anime.
-This website will utilize the Jikan API <br> (`https://jikan.docs.apiary.io/#reference/0/anime`)to make 4 calls.
+ This is a website for anime lovers and people who want to get into anime.
+This website will utilize the Jikan API  `https://jikan.docs.apiary.io/#reference/0/anime` to make 4 calls.
 Below are the four API calls that we will use.

 1. Top - This will show the top, most popular animes at the moment.
 You can also optionally filter through the type of top shows, e.g. currently airing, upcoming, movies, and specials.
    ![New shows](img/animeimg.png)